 Stay informed about COVID-19.

-*If you have recently had cause to be tested for COVID-19, or plan to be tested for COVID-19 in the near future, please postpone appointments until provided with negative results.
+*If you have had cause to be tested for COVID-19 within the past 14 days, or plan to be tested for COVID-19 in the next three days due to symptoms or exposure of any kind, please postpone appointments until provided with negative results.

 Our practice is working to keep you informed of new operations and changes we are making to accommodate COVID-19 and keep our staff and patients safe.

 To be clear, even under a “stay-at-home” or “safer-at-home” health orders you are permitted to leave your house for essential and emergency health care.
 You can stay up-to-date with current orders from Governor Polis here.

 IMPORTANT: If you believe you experience these symptoms of pink eye, you should evaluate yourself for further signs of illness and call your primary care physician.
 There may be evidence that pink eye could be an early symptom of COVID-19, but there are also unrelated cases of pink eye, and other eye infections that should not be ignored.
 Evaluate your children for these symptoms as they often touch their eyes and face.

 IMPORTANT NOTE FOR CONTACT LENS WEARERS: If you believe you have symptoms of COVID-19 it’s been recommended by the American Optometric Association to temporarily stop wearing contact lenses.
 The virus has shown to be present in tears and eye secretions in infected individuals, even those who have recovered.
 If you believe you have symptoms or are told by a primary care doctor that you are presumptive positive, please call our office for personalized instructions on contact lens wear.
 Contact lenses are not damaging to your eyes, but if you can limit touching your eyes by not wearing contacts, you will help slow or prevent the potential spread of the virus to other surfaces or persons in your home.
 We will continue to post updates here as we learn more about this issue.